Honoring the Choice to Keep Your Camera Off

 -

-Some may be dealing with low energy, illness, or self-consciousness.
+Some may have low energy, be unwell, or feel self-conscious.

 -

-Being unseen allows them to stay engaged without added pressure.
+Being unseen allows them to remain engaged without added pressure.

 4. Creating a Safe Inner Space